Blog

 Dental Health

-Even if your kids are so little that you must brush their teeth for them, start making them aware of the use of toothpaste at an earlier stage.
-Parents can introduce non-fluoride toothpaste with the arrival of their baby’s first tooth and incorporate brushing as part of the bedtime routine.
-While you’re at it, take time to teach your kids how to floss as well.
-According to the American Dental Association, flossing plays an important role in tooth and gum health, and not doing so could lead to diseases or cavities.
+Even if your kids are too young for independent tooth brushing, start making them aware of toothpaste use early.
+Parents can introduce non-fluoride toothpaste when their baby’s first tooth is ready and incorporate brushing into the bedtime routine.
+Teach your kids to floss as well.
+According to the American Dental Association, it is crucial for tooth and gum health, and neglecting it could lead to diseases or cavities.

 Hand Washing

-To prevent your children from consuming germs and bacteria, always remind them to wash their hands (or wash their hands for them if they can’t reach the sink alone).
-It’s not just after bathroom visits, but also before meals and after playing outside.
-If you think your kids may forget to use hand soap, give them a series of simple steps to memorize and follow.
-You might even consider printing and posting instructions by the sink.
-A fun way to remember to wash hands for the recommended length of time is to sing the “Happy Birthday” song while you lather and rinse.
+Remind your children to wash their hands (or do it for them if they can’t reach the sink) to prevent them from consuming germs.
+This applies not just after bathroom visits but also before meals and after playing outside.
+If you think your kids may forget to use soap, give them simple steps to memorize and follow.
+Consider printing and posting instructions by the sink.
+A fun way to remember to wash hands for the recommended time is to sing the “Happy Birthday” song while you lather and rinse.

 No Nail Biting

-We know that bitten nails look ugly, but there’s more to it than that.
-A lot of bacteria and viruses are hidden under your fingernails, and some of them could get people sick while others simply harm your teeth.
+Bitten nails look ugly, but there’s more to it than that.
+Bacteria and viruses hidden under your fingernails could make you sick or harm your teeth.

-It’s quite common for little kids to fall ill, especially when they first start daycare, return to school from break or during the winter months.
-However, we don’t want our children to be the ones infecting others with their cold.
-This is why we always have to remind them to cover their nose and mouth with their sleeves or elbow when they cough or sneeze.
+It’s common for little kids to get sick, especially when they start daycare, return to school from break, or during winter.
+We don’t want our children to infect others with their cold, so it’s important to remind them to cover their nose and mouth with their sleeves or elbows when they cough or sneeze.

 Technology and Sleep

 How are technology and sleep habits related?
-Studies show that technology use within two hours of going to sleep negatively impacts a child’s sleep patterns.
-And it’s not only their cartoons you have to worry about—if you’re guilty of looking at your phone while putting your child to sleep, the blue light will make it harder for them to settle for the night.
-Follow these habits to ensure a healthy and restful night’s sleep for everyone:
+Studies show that technology use within two hours of sleep negatively impacts a child’s sleep patterns.
+If you look at your phone while putting your child to sleep, the blue light will make it harder for them to settle down.
+Follow these habits to ensure a healthy, restful night’s sleep for everyone.

 Time Limitations

-When you notice your child asking for more and more time with video games, TV shows or smartphone apps, it’s time to limit their usage.
-A recent study found that children from age eight to 18 spend an average of seven hours per day looking at a screen and the American Heart Association recommends cutting that number to two hours.
-For younger children, ages two to five, the recommended maximum is one hour.
-Whatever you decide for your family, make it a firm cut off and do not give into persuasion.
-Addiction to these tech goods could result in bad eyesight, poor sleep habits and other serious health problems.
+When your child asks for more and more time with video games, TV shows, or smartphone apps, it’s time to limit usage.
+A study found children aged 8-18 spent an average of seven hours daily on screens, while the American Heart Association recommends only two.
+For kids aged 2-5, the maximum is one hour.
+Whatever you decide, set a firm cut-off, and don’t give in.
+Tech addiction could harm eyesight and sleep and cause other serious health problems.

 Explore Different Avenues for Entertainment and Expression

-When you enact time limits on technology, make sure you explore alternative options to provide entertainment and an avenue for your child to express themselves.
-Whether that’s music, writing, reading, board games or art, carving out one or two hours of non-technology activities per day will serve to fulfill the role that technology may have in your child’s life.
-Plus, there are so many benefits of reading to children and exploring these fun and unique hobbies.
+When you set time limits on technology, explore alternative options for entertainment and self-expression like music, writing, reading, board games, or art.
+One or two hours of non-tech activities daily can fulfill the role of technology in your child’s life.
+Plus, there are many benefits to reading to children and exploring these hobbies together.

 Sleep Routine

 Sleep well, grow well.
-To ensure that your kids always have a good night’s sleep, you have to keep an eye on their sleep routines.
-From the first day your child arrives in your home, establish a bed time routine and stick with it.
-For newborns, this can include bath time, diaper and pajama change, a bottle, story time and then putting them in their crib.
-Sticking to the schedule every day helps to establish healthy sleep habits and minimizes fuss when it’s bedtime.
-As role models, parents also shouldn’t stay up too late, or else your children may try to imitate your daily schedule!
+To ensure your kids always sleep well, monitor their routines.
+From day one, establish and stick to a bedtime routine.
+For newborns, this can include bath time, diaper and pajama change, a bottle, storytime, and then putting them in their crib.
+Sticking to the schedule helps establish healthy sleep habits and minimizes fuss at bedtime.
+Parents also shouldn’t stay up too late, or their children may imitate their schedule.

 Gratitude

-Creating a family gratitude journal or helping make gratitude journals for kids can have a positive impact on their happiness by teaching them the importance of being thankful and appreciative of everything they have.
+Creating a family gratitude journal or helping kids make their own journal can positively impact their happiness by teaching them to be thankful and appreciative of what they have.

-Helping your children establish healthy habits is undoubtedly something urgent, and the “it’s never too late” slogan doesn’t work here.
-As studies have shown, habits that are developed before age nine follow them until they graduate high school, and therefore you should get started during your children’s early years so that they do not pick up on bad habits at a young age.
+Helping your children establish healthy habits is urgent, and the “it’s never too late” slogan doesn’t apply.
+Studies have shown that habits developed before age nine follow kids until high school, so start during their early years to avoid bad ones.

-Instead of just telling them to do this and that, show them how you will do it and let them learn by trying.
-Be patient and continue to remind them if they accidentally forget any step.
-Keep in mind that when they gradually grow into teens and adults, the healthy habits you established as a family in childhood will help them cope with the challenges they encounter.
+Instead of just telling them what to do, show them how and let them learn by trying.
+Be patient and remind them of any forgotten steps.
+Remember that as they grow into teens and adults, the healthy habits established in childhood will help them better cope with challenges.